pkane/retool-integrations-app/README.md

 # Integrations Infinite Scroller!

-This private repo is for the solution for the Design Engineer, Web Presence Takehome Exercise.

 ## Approach

 For this infinite scroller, I opted to go with a Create React App starter template as it's a comfortable starting point and easy to get up and running.